Psycopros/Javascript-Practice/README.md

 big thanks to this amazing stuff i can learn JavaScript for free. you should give a try!

 **Video Learning**
->[Javascript Playlist by BroCode (YouTube)](https://www.youtube.com/playlist?list=PLZPZq0r_RZOMRMjHB_IEBjOW_ufr00yG1): very easy tutorial and strightforward to practice best choice if you want fast learn
+> - [Javascript Playlist by BroCode (YouTube)](https://www.youtube.com/playlist?list=PLZPZq0r_RZOMRMjHB_IEBjOW_ufr00yG1): very easy tutorial and strightforward to practice best choice if you want fast learn

 **Documentation Learning**
->[JavaScript Tutorial (w3school)](https://www.w3schools.com/js/): best website to learn if you want know all lesson easily with many example you can try directly
+> - [JavaScript Tutorial (w3school)](https://www.w3schools.com/js/): best website to learn if you want know all lesson easily with many example you can try directly

 **Detailed Learning**
->[Chat-GPT](https://chatgpt.com/): good if you want very detailed explanation and more advanced case of javascript implementation or example
+> - [Chat-GPT](https://chatgpt.com/): good if you want very detailed explanation and more advanced case of javascript implementation or example

->[Gemini](https://gemini.google.com/): Same like GPT but with faster responded with many output in sametime also free trial premium model!
+> - [Gemini](https://gemini.google.com/): Same like GPT but with faster responded with many output in sametime also free trial premium model!